-Martha has over 15 years of framing experience and training in the various methods of mounting prints, paintings, and photos as well as unique delicate items and 3-dimensional objects.
+Martha has over two decades of framing experience and training in the various methods of mounting prints, paintings, and photos as well as unique delicate items, memorabilia and 3-dimensional objects.
 Deb has a degree in graphic design, is a former business owner and a published artist and calligrapher who often teaches classes.
 She can answer questions about all the art mediums and supplies they carry and make thoughtful suggestions.

 Deb, Martha, and their staff have the tools and knowledge to help you fulfill your artistic vision with expert advice, individualized customer service and affordable quality!

 Products & Services

 Our store offers a variety of different products and services for all your artistic needs and endeavors.
 Be sure to ask our staff for advice and suggestions on which product would be the best fit for you.
 Here is just a sample of the some of the products and services we offer:

 - Design Consulting